- "God is dead" remains one of the most famous quotes from the German philosopher Friedrich Nietzsche.

-It’s been 134 years since Friedrich Nietzsche declared: “God is Dead” (or Gott ist tot, in German), giving philosophy students a collective headache that’s lasted from the 19th century until today.
-It is, perhaps, one of the best known statements in all of philosophy, well known even to those who have never picked up a copy ofThe Gay Science, the book from which it originates.
-But do we know exactly what he meant?
-Or perhaps more importantly, what it means for us?
+It has been more than 130 years since the German philosopher Friedrich Nietzsche declared: “God is Dead” (or Gott ist tot, in German), giving philosophy students a collective headache that’s lasted from the 19th century until today.
+It is, perhaps, one of the best known statements in all of philosophy, well known even to those who have never picked up a copy of The Gay Science, the book from which it originates.
+But do we know exactly what he meant — or, perhaps more importantly, what it means for us?

 The death of God didn’t strike Nietzsche as an entirely good thing.
-Without a God, the basic belief system of Western Europe was in jeopardy, as he put it inTwilight of the Idols: “When one gives up the Christian faith, one pulls the right to Christian morality out from under one’s feet.
+Without a God, the basic belief system of Western Europe was in jeopardy, as he put it in Twilight of the Idols: “When one gives up the Christian faith, one pulls the right to Christian morality out from under one’s feet.
 This morality is by no means self-evident… Christianity is a system, a whole view of things thought out together.
 By breaking one main concept out of it, the faith in God, one breaks the whole.”

 Nietzsche thought this could be a good thing for some people, saying: “… at hearing the news that ‘the old god is dead’, we philosophers and ‘free spirits’ feel illuminated by a new dawn.”
 A bright morning had arrived.
-With the old system of meaning gone a new one could be created, but it came with risks — ones that could bring out the worst in human nature.
+With the old system of meaning gone, a new one could be created.
+But it came with risks — ones that could bring out the worst in human nature.
 Nietzsche believed that the removal of this system put most people at the risk of despair or meaninglessness.
 What could the point of life be without a God?

 Nietzsche would not have been surprised by the events that plagued Europe in the 20th century.
-Communism, Nazism, Nationalism, and the other ideologies that made their way across the continent in the wake of World War I sought to provide man with meaning and value, as a worker, as an Aryan, or some other greater deed; in a similar way as to how Christianity could provide meaning as a child of God, and give life on Earth value by relation to heaven.
-While he may have rejected those ideologies, he no doubt would have acknowledged the need for the meaning they provided.
+Communism, Nazism, nationalism, and the other ideologies that spread across the continent in the wake of World War I sought to provide man with meaning and value, as a worker, as an Aryan, or some other greater deed; in a similar way as to how Christianity could provide meaning as a child of God, and give life on Earth value by its relation to heaven.
+Although he may have rejected those ideologies, he no doubt would have acknowledged the need for the meaning they provided.

 Nietzsche however, saw this as a distant goal for man and one that most would not be able to reach.
-The Übermensch, which he felt had yet to exist on Earth, would create meaning in life by their will alone, and understand that they are, in the end, responsible for their selection.
+The Übermensch, which he felt had yet to exist on Earth, would create meaning in life by their will alone, while understanding that they are, in the end, responsible for their selection.
 As he put it in Thus Spoke Zarathustra: “For the game of creation, my brothers, a sacred yes is needed: the spirit now wills his own will.”
 Such a bold individual will not be able to point to dogma or popular opinion as to why they value what they do.

 But you might ask, if God has been dead for so long and we are supposed to be suffering for knowing it, where are all the atheists?
 Nietzsche himself provided an answer: “God is dead; but given the way of men, there may still be caves for thousands of years in which his shadow will be shown.”
 Perhaps we are only now seeing the effects of Nietzsche’s declaration.

 Indeed, atheism is on the march, with near majorities in many European countries and newfound growth across the United States heralding a cultural shift.
-But, unlike when atheism was enforced by the communist nations, there isn’t necessarily a worldview backing this new lack of God, it is only the lack.
+But unlike when atheism was enforced by the communist nations, there isn’t necessarily a worldview backing this new lack of God, it is only the lack.
 Indeed, British philosopher Bertrand Russell saw Bolshevism as nearly a religion unto itself; it was fully capable and willing to provide meaning and value to a population by itself.
 That source of meaning without belief is gone.

 As many atheists know, to not have a god without an additional philosophical structure providing meaning can be a cause of existential dread.
 Are we at risk of becoming a society struggling with our own meaninglessness?
 Are we as a society at risk for nihilism?
 Are we more vulnerable now to ideologies and conmen who promise to do what God used to do for us and society?
-While Americans areincreasingly pessimistic about the future, the non-religious are less so than the religious.
+While Americans are increasingly pessimistic about the future, the non-religious are less so than the religious.
 It seems Nietzsche may have been wrong in the long run about our ability to deal with the idea that God is dead.

-AsAlain de Botton suggests about our values, it seems that we have managed to deal with the death of God better than Nietzsche had thought we would; we are not all the Last Men, nor have we descended into a situation where all morality is seen as utterly relative and meaningless.
+As philosopher Alain de Botton suggests about our values, it seems that we have managed to deal with the death of God better than Nietzsche had thought we would; we are not all the Last Men, nor have we descended into a situation where all morality is seen as utterly relative and meaningless.
 It seems that we have managed to create a world where the need for God is reduced for some people without falling into collective despair or chaos.